Our Mission at Sale Salvation Army Church is:

 The Growing Together Garden & Allotment is based in the grounds of The Salvation Army Church, Ashton Lane, Sale.

-A new project where people from the community can get involved to help transform this land into an area where all members of the community are welcome.
+This project, where people from the community can get involved to help transform this land into an area where all members of the community are welcome.
 The purpose of having a garden & allotment is to give opportunity for people both within the church and from the community a place to go that is safe, welcoming, interesting and where they can learn about growing plants & vegetables or just sit and enjoy company!

 The aim is to offer people from the local community a share in an allotment plot, free of charge, with the proviso that 30% of what they grow will be given away to a person, family or group who are in need & would benefit from fresh produce.

-An exciting new venture that we believe will benefit a wide range of people.
 We want the allotment to be a long-term project that we will care for and use to remind people of God’s amazing creation.
 If you would be interested in getting involved in the community garden & allotment, please contact Rachel on 0161 976 4380 for further details.

 The purpose of the art group is to enjoy art & discover your artisitc 'flair' in a christian environment with a very friendly, fun group of people who all have an interest in art.
-The group has been running for over 6 years and all abilities from beginners to experienced artists are welcome.
+The group has been running for many years and all abilities from beginners to experienced artists are welcome.
 All materials are provided, we ask for just a small contribution towards provision of the materials.

 Come and give it a try!